Contents

 Skylights include a wood, vinyl, or metal frame that holds a light-transmitting piece

-Glass glazing– which is two times as heavy and anywhere from 25 percent to five times more
+Glass glazing– which is twice as heavy and anywhere from 25 percent to 5 times more

 pricey than plastic– is your best option.
 It’s the clearer